Crunchy Caramel Pecan Matzo Crack

 - 1/2 cup chopped pecans (or other chopped nuts)

-- sea salt for light sprinkle (use less if using salted butter)
+- flaky sea salt for light sprinkle (optional) (use less if using salted butter)

-- 1/3 cup dried cranberries (optional) I give them a rough chop
+- 1/3 cup dried cranberries I give them a rough chop

 Instructions

-- Preheat oven to 375F.
-Line pan with edges (about 9 x 13′) with parchment or tin foil.
+- Preheat oven to 375F/190C.
+Line a rimmed baking sheet (about 9 x 15/23×38 cm) lined with sheet of parchment paper or tin foil.
 If using tinfoil, spray with oil.
 Put crushed matzo in a medium mixing bowl.

-- MAKE CARAMEL: In a medium saucepan, bring the butter and brown sugar to a boil on medium heat while stirring.
-Then boil an additional 3 minutes undisturbed (don’t stir).
+- MAKE TOFFEE AND COMBINE WITH MATZO: In a medium saucepan, combine butter and brown sugar and bring to a boil on medium heat while stirring.
+Then boil an additional 3 minutes undisturbed (don't stir).
 Remove from heat and pour over the matzo in bowl.
 Add pecans.
 Stir to coat evenly.

-- BAKE: Spread caramel matzo mixture on pan in a thin layer.
-Bake for 10 minutes until golden.
-If getting too dark, lower heat to 350F or bake for less time.
+- BAKE: Spread matzo mixture over entire pan in a thin even layer.
+Bake for 10 minutes until golden brown.
+If getting too dark, lower heat to 350F/177C or bake for less time.
 Remove from oven.

-- ADD CHOCOLATE: Sprinkle chocolate chips over hot mixture on pan and let sit for 2-3 minutes to melt.
-Sprinkle on sea salt (or kosher salt).
-Add cranberries if using.
-Toss mixture together with large spoon to coat evenly.
+- ADD CHOCOLATE (OPTIONAL): Sprinkle chocolate chips over hot toffee matzo mixture on pan and let sit for 2-3 minutes until chocolate melts.
+Sprinkle on sea salt (or kosher salt) if using.
+Add cranberries or coconut if using.
+Toss mixture with a large spoon to coat evenly.

-- FINISH: Place in freezer for 10 minutes or until well set.
+- FINISH: Place pan with matzo crack in freezer for 10 minutes or until well set.
 You can also place the mixture in fridge.
-Transfer to bowl for snacking or use as topping for ice cream or fruit crisp.
+Transfer to bowl for snacking or use as topping for ice cream or fruit crumble.

 Recipe Notes

 - To crush matzo boards: Break matzo into a couple of pieces to fit into a plastic or ziploc bag.
-Crush lightly with hands or rolling pin into approximately 1/4 inch pieces.
+Crush lightly with hands or rolling pin into approximately 1/4 inch/0.6 cm pieces.
 Don’t measure the size! (it won’t affect the taste).
 You should end up with about 2 cups.
-(2 boards/sheets = 1 cup)
+(2 boards/sheets = 1 cup).
+You can also buy matzo farfel which is pre-crushed matzo.
+Or use gluten-free matzos.

 - Add dried cranberries for a bit of tartness to balance the sweet.